 - River blindness (onchocerciasis): River blindness is an eye infection caused by the roundworm Onchocerca volvulus.
 River blindness is spread by day-biting flies, and is the leading cause of blindness worldwide.
 It affects about 20 million people, mostly in Africa.

 - Threadworm (strongyloidiasis): Threadworm usually happens when someone walks barefoot on contaminated soil, and larvae get into the skin.
 Inside the body, they move to the lymph nodes and then to the lungs and throat.
 When the person coughs, the larvae are swallowed and move to the intestines.
 There they grow into adults and produce eggs.
-About half of the population of some African countries has been infected with threadworm.
+About half of the population of some African countries have been infected with threadworm.

 - Trichinosis (trichiniasis): Trichinosis is an infection caused by the roundworm Trichinella spiralis.
 These larvae live in pigs and other wild carnivores, such as bears.
 People can get infected when they eat meat (particularly pork) that is undercooked.
 The larvae mature in the small intestine and move to muscle cells where they can live for months or years.

 - Visceral larva migrans, or VLM (toxocariasis): VLM is an infection caused by the roundworms Toxocara canis, Toxocara cati, or Baylisascaris procyonis.
 These parasites usually infect dogs, cats, and raccoons.
 People can get infected by eating soil contaminated by animal feces.
 While the larvae do not grow to be adults in people, they go through the intestinal wall and move to various parts of the body, particularly the lungs and liver.